KD9YQK/ARES_Sim_1/operators/Operator_05_Shelter_Accountability.md

 Decide how to report this to Net Control.

-This is the one operator card where you may need to break into the roll call with priority traffic.
+NOTE: This is the one operator card where you NEED to break into the roll call with priority traffic.
+You are simulating a break in regular traffic, and add an element of stress to Net Control.

-Be clear that the report is unconfirmed and conflicting.

-Do not report it as a confirmed trapped person.

 ## Timed Event — 00:55